Community Pharmacist Consultation Service

 - Register by 15th January 2020 – £600 supplement.

-The supplement to the Transition payment will be paid, following a claim by the contractor, as follows:
+The supplement to the Transition payment will be paid, following registration for the service, as follows:

-- For claims (£900) up to and including 31st October, these will be paid in the December Schedule of Payments (Payment date 31st December, in relation to October prescription claims);
+- For registrations (£900) up to and including 31st October, these will be paid in the December Schedule of Payments (Payment date 31st December, in relation to October prescription claims);

 When a pharmacy provides the service, they can claim a £14 fee per completed consultation.